-Employment by Selected Industry:
+Employment by Selected Industry

 Information faced the most losses, though on average they work more and earn more–36.4 hours a week, $1,147.33 earned each week.

-Employment by Educational Attainment:
+Employment by Educational Attainment

 Those with less than a diploma also make up the smallest amount of the employed population, at just over 10 million.

-Employment by Veteran Status:
+Employment by Veteran Status

-7.7% of veterans over 18 are unemployed.
-That’s 877,000, compared to 10,497,000 employed veterans.
+7.7% of veterans over 18 are unemployed, meaning 877,000 have no jobs, compared to 10,497,000 who do.

-Vets of WWII, the Korean War or Vietnam have the highest rate of employment, at 3,094,000 employed.
+Veterans of WWII, the Korean War or Vietnam have the highest rate of employment, at 3,094,000 employed.
 Just 6.9% or 258,000 of these vets are unemployed.

-Employment by Gender and Nativity:
+Employment by Gender and Nativity